hanriman/co2_emission_dashboard/README.md

 Pages

 - Overview: world choropleth, continent totals, and a Top-10 countries chart for the selected year and continent filters.
-- Country deep dive: select a country to see GDP and CO2 per-capita trends and a small summary indicating whether the country experienced "green growth" (GDP up while CO2 per capita decreased) in the available period.
+- Time series analysis: select a country to see GDP and CO2 per-capita trends and a small summary indicating whether the country experienced "green growth" (GDP up while CO2 per capita decreased) in the available period.